woupiestek/rlox/log.md

 ### todo

+- ~~refactor closures to integrate the bit array~~
+- ~~refactor strings to integrate the bit array~~
+- refactor the call stack/vm to not need the heap as often
+- compaction on doubling for closures,
+- also for strings and (maybe) classes.

+### similarity of closures and strings

+It is an idea right.
+An array of upvalues can be compressed using variable length encoding, since the handles are kept small.
+The upvalues of the current call frame are decompressed, for faster access.

+Currently, the upvalue array is compacted during garbage collection.
+This could perhaps be done better by not copying everything to a new array, at the cost of some fragmentation.

+Maybe a better alternative here is to disconnect it from sweeping: at some point the upvalue buffer is full, and while copying data, use the marked handles.

+Such a strategy might work on strings: have a large mutable string, keep everthing in there.

+### controlling fragmentation with alignment

+I have no idea what works.
+Aligning by next power of two would clearly worsen alignment in some cases, so it count on amny smaller elements filling the gaps.

+### lazy sweep

+That is what I observe: sweep doesn't do much anymore. memory is marked as free, and only when memory runs out and a new allocation is needed, anything gets freed.

+### messing with methods

+Better to look at how method calling works, rather than playing with the data strucures again.
+I guess I woorid too much about fragmentation the last time, causing all kinds of coping strategies, which few clear benefits.

+## 2025-09-21

+### todo

 - ~~also, avoid the missing closure case somehow~~
 - refactor closures to integrate the bit array
 - refactor strings to integrate the bit array